In another part of the wood, Oberon wonders if Titania has awoken from her slumber. He's hoping that she laid her eyes on a vile beast.

 Oberon asks if Puck sprinkled the love juice on the wrong guy's eyes on purpose.

-Puck assures Oberon that he's not at fault – all Oberon told him to do was find a guy dressed like an Athenian, which he did.
-Anyway, he's glad for his mistake because it's much more funny this way – full of betrayal, mayhem, general human foolishness, and murder threats.
+Puck assures Oberon that he's not at fault—all Oberon told him to do was find a guy dressed like an Athenian, which he did.
+Anyway, he's glad for his mistake because it's much funnier this way—full of betrayal, mayhem, general human foolishness, and murder threats.

 Oberon, knowing the competitive males are looking for some place to fight, tells Puck to make the night overcast, so the angry men can't see each other.
 He instructs Puck to lure each man in a different direction by imitating his enemy's voice.